Pablo Mari to undergo surgery after being stabbed in Milan supermarket attack - NewsBreak

 The Italian newspaper said that Mari had been walking with his wife and son – who was in a trolley – in the shop in Assago near Milan when he felt a pain in his back before seeing the attacker, later identified as a 46-year-old man and arrested by police, stab another person in the throat.
 Local reports say any terrorist motive for the attack has been ruled out.

-It is reported that Mari’s injuries are not severe but, after spending the night in hospital, he will undergo surgery on damaged muscles on Friday.
+It is reported the Spaniard’s injuries are not severe but, after spending the night in hospital, he will undergo surgery on damaged muscles on Friday.

 Monza president Adriano Galliani, who visited Mari along with the Serie A side’s head coach Raffaele Palladino, told Gazzetta: “Pablo is an amazing guy.
 He had the strength to joke and tell me that he will be back in training on Monday.
 I brought him greetings from (club president Silvio) Berlusconi and everyone else.
 His team-mates wanted to come here but obviously it was not possible.”